 If you mark the Reject new connections check box, then the router rejects any other connection attempt.
 This means that the router no longer supports multiple connections.

-If you mark the Check TCP connection check box, the router verifies the TCP connection in you many the oneon the real connection encer box, the realer vernes the real connection.
+If you mark the Check TCP connection check box, the router verifies the TCP connection.

 Item Description Keepalive Time Time after which the router verifies the connection.
 Keepalive Interval Length of time that the router waits on an answer.
 Keepalive Probes Number of tests that the router performs.